 Cable Modem certificates MAY contain noncritical extensions; they MUST NOT contain critical extensions.
-If the KeyUsage extension is present, the keyAgreement and keyEncipherment bits MUST be turned on, keyCertSign and cRLSign bits MUST be turned off, and all other bits SHOULD be turned off.
+If the KeyUsage extension is present, the digitalSignature and keyEncipherment bits MUST be turned on, keyCertSign and cRLSign bits MUST be turned off, and all other bits SHOULD be turned off.
+The basicConstraints extension MAY appear as a non-critical extension in cable modem certificates.